3 Days of fun at Kirkjuból and the Sheep Farming Museum at Strandir in the Westfjords Region

 Sauðfjársetrið – the Sheep Farming Museum was founded as a counterpart for the close-by Museum of Icelandic Witchcraft and Sorcery in Hólmavík.

 Jón was also instrumental in founding that very popular museum up in Hólmavík.
 Seeing that a great part of the witch-craze in Iceland took place here at Strandir, then this area is a fitting place for such a museum.
 That museum attracts about 18,000 visitors annually, mainly foreign tourists.

-The infamous necropants have made that museum well-known worldwide, and I have written another travel-blog with photos of the necropants: The Museum of Icelandic Witchcraft and Sorcery at Hólmavík in the Westfjords of Iceland.
+The infamous necropants have made that museum well-known worldwide, and I have written another travel-blog with photos of the necropants: The Museum of Icelandic Witchcraft and Sorcery at Hólmavík in the Westfjords Region.

 Now let's have a look at what the lovely Sheep Farming Museum has got to offer.

 At the museum, you will get to know all about the Icelandic sheep, but without them, Icelanders would not have been able to survive here through the centuries.